AdaptiveConsulting/ReactiveTraderCloud-Finsemble/README.md

 ## Production

-To ready this application for production please follow these steps:
+To do a dry run of a production build for this application please follow these steps:

 - `npm build:prod` to build Finsemble for production
 - `npm run deploy` to copy the build assets to the docs folder for Github deployment
 - `npm makeInstaller:prod` run this when needed to regenerate the production installer
-- Then push your changes

-## Install Reactive Trader Finsemble
+## Install the Production Version of Reactive Trader Finsemble

-- Run the exe found in /pkg for the production instance installer
+- Run the exe for the production instance installer found [here](https://storage.googleapis.com/reactive-trader-finsemble/pkg/ReactiveTraderFinsembleSetup.exe)

 ## Notes